Muqeible: British Mandate era

 By the 1945 statistics Muqeible had 460 inhabitants, all classified as Muslims.
 They owned a total of 2,687 dunams of land, while 4,441 dunams were public, a total of 7,128.
 Of this, 174 dunams were used for plantations or irrigable land, 6,421 for cereals, while 22 dunams were built-up land.

 State of Israel

-After the 1948 Arab–Israeli War, Muqeible became been part of the Israel.
+After the 1948 Arab–Israeli War, Muqeible became part of Israel.

 In 1994, Andrew Petersen, an archaeologist specializing in Islamic architecture, examined the "Hawsh"; a large, square courtyard building, resembling a khan, in the center of the village.
 The central courtyard of the "Hawsh" measures approximately 30m per side.
 On the east side there is a small gateway, leading into a tall iwan.
 Petersen noted that the masonry suggested that it was built either in late Ottoman or early Mandate Period.